yas-sim/openvino-model-server-wrapper/README.md

 ```

 3. Setup the model repository for OVMS.
 OVMS requires the IR models to be stored in a specific directory structure.
-You need to create a compatible directry tree structure and place IR models accordingly.
+You need to create a compatible directory tree structure and place IR models accordingly.
 Also, OVMS requires a repository configuration file (`config.json`).
 Please refer to the [official document](https://github.com/openvinotoolkit/model_server/blob/main/docs/docker_container.md#configfile) for details.
 **Note1:** `config.json` defines model specification in the model repository.
 **Note2:** `mapping_config.json` defines alias name for input and output blobs in the model.
 You can give fiendly name to those blobs for your convenience.
 This is optional.
 ```sh